-Many consumers move property or funds out of their name, for fear of losing them in bankruptcy.
-However, having assets does not mean that you cannot file a bankruptcy nor that you will necessarily lose them.
+Many consumers move property or funds out of their name for fear of losing them in bankruptcy.
+However, having assets does not mean that you cannot file a bankruptcy or will necessarily lose them.
 An attorney will be able to tell you the best way to deal with assets that you fear may be exposed when you file for bankruptcy, including how to protect property using bankruptcy exemptions.

 Many consumers want to "do the right thing" and pay certain creditors in full before filing for bankruptcy.
 For example, they might want to make sure mom's loan gets paid or that the friendly people at Discover get paid in full.
 These transactions are prohibited.